Search results for:

 Tags: attackers, attacks, CloudFlare, Cyber Crime, DDos, dedicated hosting, Distributed Denial of Service, hackers, hacking, Hostwinds, information technology, internet, malicious, malicious software, online, search, security, servers, software, technology, web hosting, web site

-A large Distributed Denial of Service (DDoS) attack hit a French website that reached approximately “400 Gigabits per second (Gbps)“, according to an article published on the ZDNet website.
-The article outlined that DDoS security companies Arbor Networks and CloudFlare were both in agreement that “the attack reached at least 325Gbps” and that more attacks of this magnitude are to come in the near future.
+A significant Distributed Denial of Service (DDoS) attack hit a French website that reached approximately "_400 Gigabits per second (Gbps)_", according to an article published on the ZDNet website.
+The article outlined that DDoS security companies Arbor Networks and CloudFlare were both in agreement that "_the attack reached at least 325Gbps_" and that more attacks of this magnitude are to come in time.

-The article continued to quote Anstee by stating, “Arbor Networks is able to confirm that its ATLAS system monitored an attack on Monday February 10, targeting a destination in France, which peaked at 325Gbps.
-As with other large attacks, a reflection technique appears to have been used to magnify the attacker’s capabilities, leveraging network time protocol (NTP, UDP 123) in this case.
-There also appear to have been other attacks over the week-end ranging in size from 40-80Gbs, targeting destinations in France.”
+The article continued to quote Anstee by stating, "_Arbor Networks can confirm that its ATLAS system monitored an attack on Monday, February 10, targeting a destination in France, which peaked at 325Gbps.
+As with other large attacks, a reflection technique appears to have been used to magnify the attacker's capabilities, leveraging network time protocol (NTP, UDP 123) in this case.
+There also appear to have been other attacks over the weekend ranging in size from 40-80Gbs, targeting destinations in France."

 Written by Bryon Turcotte / February 14, 2014